 - A. There are lots of ways to raise revenue, but our job is to choose ways that are fair and consistent with good tax policy.
 We should resist the temptation to undo the progress that has been made in providing greater incentives for savings, work, and investment: those incentives will become more important as recovery proceeds.
 There are many base-broadening measures still to be considered that would improve the equity and efficiency of the tax code. - B. Indexing.
 The House budget assumes repeal of the tax indexing provision of the 1981 tax act, which takes effect in 1985.
 We all know that we have to compromise to get things done, but this is one area that we ought to leave alone if we are interested in sound tax policy and honesty in government.
-We can increases generated by inflation?
-Tampering with indexing further risks sending a signal that we are prepared to reinflate with the deficit.
-That would mean undoing all the progress we mistake.
+We can raise revenues-but why resort once again to back-door revenue increases generated by inflation?
+Tampering with indexing further risks sending a signal that we are prepared to reinflate the economy and generate revenues through bracket creep to deal with the deficit.
+That would mean undoing all the progress we have made over the past two years, and it would be a tremendous mistake.

 C. Outyear tax increases.
-The President's budget recommends a contingency tax to raise \$46 billion in FY 1986, consisting of a 5% surcharge and an oil tax, to be triggered if the deficit remains too high despite adoption of major spending cuts.
+The President's budget recommends a contingency tax to raise \$46 billion in FY 1986, consisting of a 5 percent surcharge and an oil tax, to be triggered if the deficit remains too high despite adoption of major spending cuts.
 It is not clear why we would need to use a "trigger" device to raise taxes based on deficit levels.
 It seems unlikely that a "trigger" mechanism would create the kind of reassurance on the deficit that the country is looking for.

-projected, we can always reduce taxes to the extent that becomes fiscally desirable.
+If growth and revenues turn out better than now projected, we can always reduce taxes to the extent that becomes fiscally desirable.
 One possibility is to enact some additional base-broadening measures--improvements in equity and eliminating tax provisions that are economically inefficient--then provide for further rate reductions if the deficit is brought under control more rapidly than is now expected.
 This would maintain the momentum for a lower-rate, broader-based tax system that has been built over the last two years.
 It is also consistent with the administration's consideration of a streamlined and simplified tax structure with lower rates.